 Specifically, Central Banks around the world must be required to dispense a 'debt free' Universal Basic Income as its primary tool for managing the money supply - rather than relying entirely on fractional reserve banking as the means for creating new money.

 This would require an act of congress here in America.
 No small task, since a majority in congress have no 'real' understanding of current monetary policy and rely on credit card and pay day loan lobbyists, as well as other financial interests, to provide them with their understanding.
+(Those financial institutions whose greed would be adversely affected by the implementation of a Universal Basic Income)

 To progressive thinking economists today It has become preposterous to believe Reserve Banks can adequately manage economies and create access to wealth for everyone simply by giving banks cash made from thin air (Quantitative Easing) along with setting interest and reserve amounts required to lend money.